-- Regularly clean and dry the containers that are used for storage and drying, so that the hearing aids do not get contaminated and are clean to use.
+- Regularly clean and dry the containers that are used for storage and drying.
+That way the hearing aids do not get contaminated and are clean to use.

-- Monitor the color of the drying crystals to see how often they need to be replaced and ensure that you have spare crystals at hand.
+- Monitor the color of the drying crystals to see how often they need to be replaced.
+Ensure that you have spare crystals at hand.

 - Keep the hearing aids dry when it is raining and there is not anything to cover the hearing aids like an umbrella or hat.
 Rather take the hearing aids out and store them safely until they can be used again.

 - If you travel often, plan.
 Hearing aid users often leave their drying crystals or dehumidifiers at home when they are away due to their size.
 Smaller more compact dehumidifiers can be effective for travelers.
 The discs with the drying crystals are small and can fit into a small container or even a resealable plastic bag.
 Traveling should not stop hearing aid users from protecting their hearing aids.